antfu/antfu.me/pages/drafts/rewrite-in-vite.md

 ### The Vite Template

 I found myself making small web apps quite often and setting up plugins and configs for Vite kinda becomes the bottleneck of me making my idea into real code.
-So combining with those tools I am using, I made an opinionated template:
+So combining with those tools I am using, I made an opinionated template for myself but unexpectly got quite some good feedback:

 - [Vitesse](https://github.com/antfu/vitesse) - Opinionated Vite Starter Template

-### This Site
+### This Website

+So, this site is made from [Vitesse](https://github.com/antfu/vitesse) combine with the power of all the tools I mentioned above.
+To be honest, even making a static site generator right is something could be a hard task to me.

 ### Thanks